premAI-io/state-of-open-source-ai/uncensored-models.md

 that provide a framework to regulate the behavior of LLMs.

-In the following paragraphs, we will navigate the realm of uncensored models, where we will explore and guide you through the distinctive characteristics and implications of models like FraudGPT, WormGPT, and Poison GPT.
+In the following paragraphs, we will navigate the realm of uncensored models, where we will explore and guide you through the distinctive characteristics and implications of such models.

 ## Models